matteeyao/apprenticeship/README.md

 ## Test-Driven Development (TDD)

-*Test-driven development* is a software development approach which dictates that tests, not application code, should be written first, and then application code should only be written to pass already written specs.
+*Test-driven development* is a software development approach which dictates that tests, not application code, should be written first, and that only then should application code be written to pass already written specs.

 The process starts w/ designing and developing tests for every small functionality of an application.
 TDD framework instructs developers to write new code only if an automated test has failed.